nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 266
 00:14:48,357 --> 00:14:50,933
-[SPEAKER_02]: And I was like, oh yes, I actually do a pull.
+[SPEAKER_02]: And I was like, oh yeah, an actual doable pull

 267
 00:14:50,913 --> 00:14:54,915